Clinical Rotation Vaccine Exemptions

 If my college or rotation site is a private institution, is it pointless to request a religious exemption if the college states it won’t accept it?

-While the U.S. Constitution doesn’t apply to private colleges or medical facilities, other arguments are available.
+While the U.S. Constitution doesn’t apply to private colleges, other arguments are available.
 For example, it may be fruitful to present some of the following arguments, depending on the facts, circumstances, and applicable state law, with regard to the institution’s vaccine mandate and/or denial of a religious exemption:

 • Violation of the institution’s mission statement, policies, or procedures regarding discrimination;